liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

     </tbody>
 </table>

 Fig. 3 shows the errors under 27 initial state sets more intuitively.
 It can be seen that the two tools have a high degree of similarity and the errors are in a small range.
+It shows that the subsequent falsification step can be supported by a high-precision hybrid automaton, thus maintaining the consistency of the two parts.

 {{< figure src="images/tool_errors.svg" title="Fig. 3.
 Tool Errors." >}}